 - Senior Citizens: Assisted living products and senior-friendly travel.

 - Information Products: eBooks, whitepapers, and online courses.
 This niche does well for us because we can find info products on virtually any topic, allowing us to slip them into any niche.

-Tip: If you need a website with Canadian currency, Canada Post shipping options, etc., please read A Canadian Guide to Finding the Best eCommerce Platform Software and Checklist: Choosing a Website Host for your Canadian Business.
+Tip: If you need a website with Canadian currency, Canada Post shipping options, Canadian servers, etc., please read A Canadian Guide to Finding the Best eCommerce Platform Software and Checklist: Choosing a Website Host for your Canadian Business.

 Any questions about selling online in Canada?
 Please feel free to ask in the comments below.

 ✔ You may also be interested in reading:

 10 Low-Cost Side Businesses you can Start Online from Home